MicrosoftDocs/sql-docs/docs/integration-services/system-stored-procedures/catalog-get-parameter-values-ssisdb-database.md

  The name of the project where the parameters resides.
 The *project_name* is **nvarchar(128)**.

  [ @package_name = ] *package_name*
  The name of the package.
 Specify the package name to retrieve all project parameters and the parameters from a specific package.
-Use NULL to retrieve all project parameters and the parameters from all packages.
 The *package_name* is **nvarchar(260)**.

  [ @reference_id = ] *reference_id*
  The unique identifier of an environment reference.
 This parameter is optional.
 The *reference_id* is **bigint**.